-Owner's Gary and Joanne are a United States Coast Guard family, Gary retired after 22 years of service and Joanne has over 14 years and is currently still serving.
+Owner Joanne is a United States Coast Guard service member with over 14 years of service.
 Joanne has been swimming since she could walk.
 She previously managed several large scale boarding kennels and was a hospital manager for a very busy veterinary practice.
 She is familiar with all breeds and dog behaviors.
-Gary learned everything he knows from Joanne and is passionate about caring for our swimmers.
-They are happily married with 4 daughters, 2 rescued pit bulls, too many rescue turtles and tortoises and recently added 2 pot belly pigs to there family!
+She opened Willows Waters after her sweet pup Willow inspired the idea.
+She excels at helping owners meet their pet's needs.

 Here at Willows Waters our mission is to help strengthen the human animal bond by supporting owners and their dog’s needs.
 We strive to help pre-and post-surgery dogs prepare and recover from injuries.
 We assist arthritic dogs in safe exercise and we relish swim time for healthy dogs who need to burn energy.
 We use our heated pool to keep pets healthy, happy and exercised year-round.